-Alternatively, if you are making large scale redundancies and want to ensure your employees get sound and independent advice, we would be happy to join your panel, using the automated process to manage large numbers of agreements, whilst giving your employees the one to one solicitor advice and care they need.
+If you are making large scale redundancies and want to ensure your employees get sound and independent advice, we would be happy to join your panel, using the automated process to manage large numbers of agreements, whilst giving your employees the one to one solicitor advice and care they need.

 “An exceptional balance of expertise and personality.”